Oregon Crimes | Measure 11 Offenses | Sex Crimes | Assault Crimes | Theft Crimes | Reckless Driving | Prostitution | DUII | DWS / DWR

 Possess” means to have physical possession or otherwise to exercise dominion or control over the controlled substance.
 Possession charges are commonly seen when you have drugs in your home, in your vehicle, or on your person.

 Deliver” or “delivery” means the actual, constructive or attempted transfer from one person to another of a controlled substance.
-Under Oregon law, deliveries generally include possession with the intent to deliver.
 Delivery charges stem from giving, providing or selling drugs to another person.

 Manufacture” refers to the production, preparation, propagation, compounding, conversion or processing of a controlled substance by extraction from substances of natural origin, or independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis, and includes any packaging or repackaging of the substance or labeling or relabeling of its container.
 Manufacturing charges are most often seen when someone is manufacturing (growing) marijuana.